rafael-santiago/boojum/doc/Codingstyle.md

 A new feature is considered done when:

 1. It does what must do.
-2. It does not adds mess, confusion or even unstability or bugs in the previous stuff.
+2. It does not add mess, confusion or even unstability or bugs in the previous stuff.
-3. It ships what promises in the simple (but not simpler) way.
+3. It ships what it promises in the simple (but not simpler) way.
 In other words, you have used Occam's razor principle on it.
 4. It is being well tested.
 5. It must not be tied up with some compiler or toolchain to work on.
 It would be an example of lousy engineering here.
-   More concepts less dependencies.
+   More concepts less dependencies, please.
-6. The ``CI`` must be passing.
+6. ``CI`` must be passing.
 7. It is well documented.
-8. The commit that adds this new feature to the upstream is descriptive.
+8. The commit which adds this new feature to the upstream is descriptive.
-   The commit should be direct but it must not be laconic/blasé/cryptic.
+   The commit should be direct but it must not be laconic/blasé/cryptic, please.
 9. The commit message must use imperative form.
 Acting like you are giving commands to the version control system.
-   So ``Giving commands to the version control system`` is wrong. ``Gives commands to the version control system`` still.
+   So ``Giving commands to the version control system`` is wrong here. ``Gives commands to the version control system`` still.
    ``Give commands to the version control system``.
 Do not be shy of being bossy with it! :wink:

 [``Back``](#topics)